jeanc18rlos/dental-vip-cms/src/pages/en/index.md

     testimonial: "“After 11 implants and 11 ceramic crowns in the center, I have always had very good experiences.
 I was honestly very satisfied with the services of DENTAL VIP.
 Implants are a great success, and the only thing I regret is not having done it before.
-Thanks to everyone, and especially Dr. Garabán, for his patience, human quality and professional ethics”.\n"
+Thanks to everyone, and especially to Dr. Garabán, for his patience, human quality and professional ethics”.\n"
     position: Businessman
     name: Mohammad Byherzade
   - img: "/img/testimonials-viviana.png"